openstack/freezer/doc/source/install/install-rdo.rst

-This section describes how to install and configure the Backup service for Red Hat Enterprise Linux 7 and CentOS 7.
+This section describes how to install and configure the Backup service for Red Hat Enterprise Linux 9 and CentOS Stream 9.

 .. include:: common_prerequisites.rst